dotnet/docs-aspire/docs/whats-new/preview-4.md

 ## Visual Studio Publish to Azure

-This release we've enabled a Visual Studio publish experience for .NET Aspire applications.
+This release we've enabled a Visual Studio publish experience for .NET Aspire projects.
 This new deployment experience enables a single right-click-publish gesture that results in *all* of the nodes of your .NET Aspire project being published as individual Azure Container Apps in an Azure Container Apps Environment, ideal for dev/test scenarios.
-Even better - the publishing experience in Visual Studio uses `azd` under the hood, so you'll be able to publish .NET Aspire apps directly from Visual Studio to any `azd` environment you have running in Azure.
+Even better - the publishing experience in Visual Studio uses `azd` under the hood, so you'll be able to publish .NET Aspire projects directly from Visual Studio to any `azd` environment you have running in Azure.

 :::image type="content" source="media/preview-4/aspire-azd-publish.gif" lightbox="media/preview-4/aspire-azd-publish.gif" alt-text=".NET Aspire right-click publish in Visual Studio":::